 Explanation of Issue

-One possible cause of a CEM+ generating its own overtemp signal is corrosion damage, though there would likely be other problems with the CEM+, and possibly the rack, if corrosion is found.
+It is possible that corrosion around the comparator on the CEM+ can generate an overtemp signal.
+However, though there would likely be other problems with the CEM+, and possibly the rack, if corrosion is found.

 When a dimmer's internal sensors indicate it is running too hot, it sends the signal to the CEM+, which then reports that an overtemp is occurring.
 Dimmer modules which are reporting an overtemp can be hot enough to cause burns when touched.